NextronSystems/thor-manual/usage/output-options.rst

 CSV Output (.csv)
 ^^^^^^^^^^^^^^^^^

-The CSV output is an optional legacy output file without much details.
+The CSV output is an optional legacy format with limited detail.
+It contains only ``Filescan`` module findings and consists of three
-It contains only “Filescan” module findings and consist of 3 columns, file hash, file path and score.
+columns: file hash, file path, and score.

 CSV File Output: